davidson16807/tectonics.cpp/doc/CODE_STYLE.md

 booleans            `snake_case`, prefix with `is_*`, `has_*`, `can_*`, etc.
 boolean vectors     `snake_case`, prefix with `are_*`, `have_*`, `can_*`, etc.
-rasters             same rules as if it were the underlying `value_type` scalars             single lowercase letters if brevity or abstraction demands it⁵, otherwise determined by rules above vectors             single uppercase letters if brevity or abstraction demands it⁵, otherwise determined by rules above matrices            single uppercase letters if brevity or abstraction demands it⁵, otherwise determined by rules above products            concatenated names, if brevity or abstraction demands it⁵, otherwise determined by rules above other operators     underscore delimited names, if brevity or abstraction demands it⁵, otherwise determined by rules above template parameters single uppercase letters if brevity or abstraction demands it⁵, or to conform with `glm`,
+rasters             same rules as if it were the underlying `value_type` ids                 single lowercase letters if brevity or abstraction demands it⁵, otherwise determined by rules above scalars             single lowercase letters if brevity or abstraction demands it⁵, otherwise determined by rules above vectors             single uppercase letters if brevity or abstraction demands it⁵, otherwise determined by rules above matrices            single uppercase letters if brevity or abstraction demands it⁵, otherwise determined by rules above products            concatenated names, if brevity or abstraction demands it⁵, otherwise determined by rules above other operators     underscore delimited names, if brevity or abstraction demands it⁵, otherwise determined by rules above template parameters single uppercase letters if brevity or abstraction demands it⁵, or to conform with 3rd party libraries like `glm`,
                     otherwise same rules as for data structures, do not prefix with `T` if so⁴ constants           determined by rules above⁶